-Driving the Trax to see the white squirrels
+Driving the Trax to See the White Squirrels in Olney, Illinois

 The Trax took me to the town of Olney, Illinois, which is known for its albino white squirrels.
-I got to watch one of the squirrels from the front seat of the Trax:
+I got to watch one of the squirrels from the front seat:

 After Olney, I headed to another kooky town: Santa Claus, Indiana.
 As you might expect, everything here is all about Christmas.
 Here’s the Trax in front of the Santa Claus post office:

 Santa Claus is a fun town in southern Indiana.
 They have tons of holiday-themed gift shops, and there’s even a theme park called Holiday World and Splashin’ Safari Water Park.

 On the drive home, I passed through Indianapolis and Gary.
 The whole thing took only one weekend.
 Here’s the basic route of my modest Midwest route trip from Chicago to Olney and Santa Claus in the Chevy Trax: